zzzprojects/learn-orm/tutorials/net-core-3-x/ready-to-run-images.md

  - This increase in the physical size of the file may reduce the performance of loading the assembly from disk, and increase a working set of the process.
  - However, in return, the number of methods compiled at runtime is typically reduced substantially.
  - The result is that most applications that have large amounts of code receive large performance benefits from enabling ReadyToRun.
- - Applications, which have small amounts of code will likely not experience a significant improvement from enabling `ReadyToRun`, as the .NET runtime libraries have already been precompiled with `ReadyToRun`.
+ - Applications with small amounts of code will likely not experience a significant improvement from enabling `ReadyToRun`, as the .NET runtime libraries have already been precompiled with `ReadyToRun`.

 The startup improvement discussed here applies not only to the application startup but also to the first use of any code in the application.
 For instance, ReadyToRun can be used to reduce the response latency of the first use of Web API in an ASP.NET application.